Updated December 2025 — Bylaws 3690, 3691 & 3692-2025 Adopted | Application Guide January 2026

 - Bylaw No. 3692-2025 -- Zoning map amendments applying to approximately 20,700 properties

-These bylaws received 1st and 2nd reading on October 21, 2025, 3rd reading on December 9, 2025, and were adopted on December 16, 2025.
-The city also published a Small-Scale Multi-Unit Housing Application Guide in January 2026 to help property owners navigate the process.
+The bylaws received 1st and 2nd reading on October 21, 2025, 3rd reading on December 9, 2025, and were adopted on December 16, 2025.
+The City published its Small-Scale Multi-Unit Housing Application Guide in January 2026, which documents how the new TH1, TH2, SSMUH 1, SSMUH 2, and SSMUH 3/4 zones work alongside legacy residential zones during the bylaw transition.
+The City also released a 2025 Zoning Bylaw Updates Overview in January 2026.

-The regulations permit up to 4 dwelling units on eligible single-family lots within the Urban Development Boundary.
-Abbotsford does not qualify for the 6-unit provision because it lacks frequent transit service as defined by the Province.
+The framework permits up to 4 dwelling units on most single-family lots within the Urban Development Boundary, with no unit cap on TH-zoned lots that are larger than 1,120 m² and wider than 35 m.
+Abbotsford does not qualify for BC's 6-unit transit provision because it lacks the qualifying frequent transit service defined by the Province.

-As part of the December 2025 adoption, Abbotsford also finalized its new Official Community Plan, "Abbotsforward 2050" (Bylaw 3690-2025), which provides the long-term planning framework supporting gentle density and housing diversity across the city.
+As part of the December 2025 adoption, Council also finalized its new Official Community Plan, "Abbotsforward 2050" (Bylaw 3690-2025), providing the long-term planning framework supporting gentle density across the city.

 No 6-Unit Provision in Abbotsford

-Unlike municipalities such as Vancouver and Surrey, Abbotsford does not qualify for the 6-unit SSMUH provision.
+Unlike Vancouver and Surrey, Abbotsford does not qualify for the 6-unit SSMUH provision.
 BC's legislation requires frequent transit service (routes running at least every 15 minutes) within 400 metres for 6-unit eligibility.
 Abbotsford currently has no qualifying frequent transit routes.

-- Maximum 4 units on all eligible lots within the Urban Development Boundary
+- Maximum 4 units on most eligible lots within the Urban Development Boundary

 - No zero-parking transit exemptions available